aileot/nvim-thyme/README.md

 - The _macro dependency tracker_ is based on the nature that module callstacks represent the dependencies of the modules as is.
 No `fennel.plugins` dependency!
+- Clearing caches on `:FnlCacheClear!` does not actually delete cache files;
+  instead, it _hides_ files to the [pool](./REFERENCE.md#Pool) directory, and tries to restore the corresponding file in the pool if no contents are updated.
+  This pool system is adopted here and there in this project.
+  That prevents your SSD from wearing out unless I am misunderstanding how SSD work, or your OS has already optimized the file system.

 ## Requirements